JuliaLang/julia/doc/src/manual/arrays.md

 ## Generator Expressions

-Comprehensions can also be written without the enclosing square brackets, producing an object known as a generator.
+Comprehensions can also be written without enclosing square brackets, producing an object known as a generator.
 This object can be iterated to produce values on demand, instead of allocating an array and storing them in advance (see [Iteration](@ref)).
 For example, the following expression sums a series without allocating memory: